lethaiq/SysFake-1/README.md

 2. svm_predictions = classifier.run_predictions(support_vector_machine, test_X_uncombined, test_Y_uncombined)
 3. get_statistics(test_Y_uncombined, svm_predictions)
 4. validate(support_vector_machine, test_X_uncombined, test_Y_uncombined)
 ^^these lines of code will be how you run the classifier for validation.

 ***Important note***
 data is separated out into urls, vectors, and then split into training and testing. **There is currently no centralized collection of data** (this will be rectified soon).
 For example "Fake News" data will have 5 files:

 1. fake_news_urls-testing.txt - text file with fake news urls separated by spaces for testing
-2. fake_news_urls-training.txt - text file with fake news urls separated by spacesA for training
+2. fake_news_urls-training.txt - text file with fake news urls separated by spaces for training
 3. fake_news_urls.txt - All fake news URLs compiled into one text file.
 4. fake_news_vectors-testing.txt - The corresponding fake news testing URLs, from fake_news_urls-testing but vectorized into their respective features.
 5. fake_news_vectors-training.txt - The corresponding fake news training URLs, from fake_news_urls-training but vectorized into their respective features.